Lifuka: History

 Lifuka Island was the final anchorage of the ill-fated Port au Prince.
 In 1806 the natives off the northwest coast attacked the British privateer and whaler, slaughtering the majority of the crew.
 One of the few survivors of the attack, William Mariner, was befriended by the King and spent the next four years in the Kingdom before being allowed to return to England.
 A chance meeting with the author John Martin upon his return resulted in a collaboration that eventually documented the experiences of Mariner in the book An account of the natives of the Tongan Islands, a now highly respected anthropological study of early civilisation in the Kingdom of Tonga.
 The anchor of the Port au Prince was rediscovered in 2009 by a dive operator based on Lifuka.
 In August 2012, the wreck of the ship was discovered off the coast of Foa Island, in Tonga.

+The lineage of the governors of Haʻapai (the Tuʻi Kanokupolu dynasty) came to power in the person of George Tupou I, who became the first King of Tonga in 1845.
+At Lifuka, the Huluʻipaongo necropolis still houses the tombs of these distant ancestors of the current royal family.

+Geography

+Lifuka is the main island of the Haʻapai group, a territory belonging to the archipelago of Tonga.
+Its main settlement is the small town of Pangai (population around 2,000), located on the western coast.
+Lifuka is a coral island, a raised coral atoll, with a total area of 11.42 square kilometres.
+Most of its territory is covered by tropical vegetation combining rainforest, taro plantations, orchards, and coconut groves.
+It is connected by a tombolo to its sister island of Foa.

 Demography

-It has a population of 2,968 and an area of 11.42 km^{2}.
+The total population of the island was 2,966 inhabitants during the 1996 census, with nearly two-thirds residing in the capital, Pangai.
+Apart from the capital, the main villages on the island are Holopeka and Hihifo.
+It has an area of 11.42 km^{2}.